Government House Tasmania | Estate Gardens

 Architect: William Porden Kay (1853 – 1857)

-Tours focus on the surrounding gardens, ponds, paddocks, cottages and stables that comprise the estate.
-The gardens are regarded as among the finest private gardens from the Victorian era in Australia and are thought to have been laid out by landscape gardener, William Thomas, in accordance with plans drawn up by the architect of Government House, William Porden Kay.
+The gardens are regarded as some of the finest private gardens from the Victorian era in Australia and are thought to have been laid out by landscape gardener, William Thomas, in accordance with plans drawn up by the architect of Government House, William Porden Kay.

-The gardens have been maintained much as they were developed in the 1850s and 1860s, and produce from the garden is still used in the Government House kitchen.
+The gardens have been maintained much as they were developed in the 1850s and 1860s and produce from the garden is still used in the Government House kitchen.

 Locations